COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 ## 1. Lines and padding

 1. Lines are a maximum of `line length` characters long.
-Multi-line character strings should be broken after the last whitespace character preceding this limit and trailing whitespace removed, unless rule 2.1.15 applies.
+Multi-line character strings should be broken after the last white-space character preceding this limit and trailing white space removed, unless rule 2.1.15 applies.
-2. Unless rule 2.1.15 applies, data values with no internal whitespace that would overflow the line length limit if formatted according to the following rules should be presented in semicolon-delimited text fields with leading blank line, no indentation and folded, if necessary, so that the backslash appears in column `line length`.
+2. Unless rule 2.1.15 applies, data values with no internal white space that would overflow the line length limit if formatted according to the following rules should be presented in semicolon-delimited text fields with leading blank line, no indentation and folded, if necessary, so that the backslash appears in column `line length`.
-3. (No trailing whitespace) The last character in a line should not be whitespace.
+3. (No trailing white space) The last character in a line should not be white space.
 4. Blank lines are inserted only as specified below.
 Blank lines do not accumulate, that is, there should be no sequences of more than one blank line.
-5. All lines are terminated by a newline character (`\n`) as per CIF2 specifications.
+5. All lines are terminated by a newline character (`\n`) as per CIF 2 specifications.
-6. Tab characters may not be used either as whitespace or within data values, unless part of the meaning of the data value.
+6. Tab characters may not be used either as white space or within data values, unless part of the meaning of the data value.
 7. No comments appear within, or after, the data block.